CphBusCosSem3/Exercises/CA/CA1/README.md

     * Your opinions about good or bad things about this flow.
 What was good and what was bad?
     * Your thoughts on what you did different from your last semester to better learn the course material we gave you

+Please make sure to enclude a link to the git repository for the chat server, web server and client code.

 ## How to spend your four days
 You are supposed to develop the system over 2 consecutive two-day mini sprints as sketched below:

 * Day 1-2: Concentrate on developing a chat server which can handle at least two clients.
 Before the end of day 2 you should demonstrate your server to us!
-* Day 3: Concentrate on writing your Tomcat server and Nginx proxy
+* Day 3: Concentrate on writing your client and make sure you can connect to your server with multiple clients.
-* Day 4: Finish the system and deploy it to your Digital Ocean server
+* Day 4: Re-visit your Tomcat server and Nginx proxy and setup the reverse proxy from Nginx to Tomcat.
+Try to get to a point where you can deploy your chat server to Digital Ocean.

 ## Study points for this flow
 You can earn a maximum of 40 study points in this period.
 Remember that you __need at least 80% to be